MBA & Graduate Scholarships/Fellowships and Partnerships

-This endowed fellowship, established by Robert E. Campbell (MBA'62), provides financial assistance to Full-Time or Flex MBA students based on academic merit and/or financial need.
+This endowed fellowship, established by Robert E. Campbell (MBA'62), provides financial assistance to Full-Time or Part-Time MBA students based on academic merit and/or financial need.

 Horace J. DePodwin Scholarships

-This scholarship established by Horace J. DePodwin, who served as Dean from 1966 to 1982, provides financial assistance to Flex MBA students who do not receive tuition reimbursement from their employers.
+This scholarship established by Horace J. DePodwin, who served as Dean from 1966 to 1982, provides financial assistance to Part-Time MBA students who do not receive tuition reimbursement from their employers.

 Division of Professional Accounting Class of 1959 Scholarship Fund

 This scholarship was established by members of the Professional Accounting Class of 1959 to provide support to students enrolled in the MBA Professional Accounting program.

 The award is given to an enrolled student with high academic potential, financial need, and an interest in the culture of Latin America.

 George R. Esterly Memorial Scholarship